 Before you can put pen to paper, or rather fingers to keypad, you have to understand that you can’t just write any place you come by.
 Everyone has different methods when it come to what suits them best and they hold their own key to productivity, but this tip can really apply all across the board no matter what type of student you are.
 Not many people think of environment when they take on this project.
+Who can I pay for my essay?
+Weekly Essay is your number one choice.
 It’s very important to find a space where you are comfortable and won’t get easily distracted.
 This will allow you to train your mind so that every time you see your workspace your brain shifts into writing mode.
 Oftentimes it’s better to work in an uncluttered space – a visually sparse space will feel more liberating and prevent you from getting mentally cluttered as well.
 If you must switch physical environments or if you feel like a change of pace when it comes to where you’re writing try not to rotate it too much.
 Consistency is a very good habit to get into.

 Now that you’ve got the where down it’s time to get to the actual writing portion of your thesis.
 That’s right, it was unavoidable, but it doesn’t have to be the worst part of your day.
 There are ways to make the process go as quickly as possible, while also being efficient.
 The answer is not to spend twenty hours in front of your computer, staring blankly at the few sparse sentences.
 The answer is to always go in with a plan or else you’re wasting your time.
 Not many people are aware that the optimal time chunk for continuous writing is 45 minutes and after those 45 minutes are up a 15-minute break is in order.
 Reward yourself with a snack or a stretch in this time but don’t start checking your social media or your phone messages because this tends to derail your focus.